MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-SFTP-custom-import.md

    :::image type="content" source="media/SFTP_Custom_Import_tile.png" alt-text="SFTP custom import tile.":::

 1. Select a [connection](connections.md) from the drop-down.
-Reach out to an administrator if no connection is available.
+Contact an administrator if no connection is available.
 If you are an administrator, you can create a connection by selecting **Add connection** and choosing **SFTP Custom Import** from the drop-down.

 1. Select **Connect to Custom Import** to confirm the selected connection.